An Explosion of Flavor in Your Mouth

-I find any time of the year is perfect for grilling.
-Lucky for me, I have my grill strategically placed so I can get to it anytime of the year.
-I guess not having access to a grill for many many years while living in NYC, I feel compelled to grill whenever I can.
-Check out my Grill Tips for information on grilling and check out my Tools & Gadgets for some great grill tools that are a must for any serious Griller.
+Any time of the year is perfect for grilling.
+Luckily, I have my grill strategically placed to get to it any time of the year.
+I guess not having access to a grill for many years while living in NYC, I feel compelled to grill whenever I can.

-Grilling beef over fire goes back a long time and may still be the best way to cook it.
-Maybe it's the smoky flavor, or maybe it’s the sound of the sizzle while cooking, but eating a steak right off the grill is definitely one of my favorite ways of preparing beef.
+Grilling beef over fire takes a long time and may still be the best way to cook it.
+Maybe it's the smoky flavor or the sound of the sizzle while cooking, but eating a steak right off the grill is definitely one of my favorite ways of preparing beef.

 Reluctant Gourmet’s Tips